Ian Stewart (musician): Other work

+Personal life

+Stewart married Cynthia Dillane on 2 January 1967, together they had a son named Giles.
+Through his son, Stewart has four grandchildren.

 Death and posthumous recognition

-Stewart contributed to The Rolling Stones' 1983 Undercover, and was present during the 1985 recording for Dirty Work (released in 1986).
+Stewart contributed to the Rolling Stones' 1983 Undercover, and was present during the 1985 recording for Dirty Work (released in 1986).
 In early December 1985, Stewart began having respiratory problems.
 On 12 December, he went to a clinic to have the problem examined, but suffered a massive heart attack and died in the waiting room.
 Stewart was 47 years old.

 The Rolling Stones played a tribute gig with Rocket 88 in February 1986 at London's 100 Club, and included a 30-second clip of Stewart playing the blues standard "Key to the Highway" at the end of Dirty Work.
 When the Stones were inducted into the Rock and Roll Hall of Fame in 1989, they requested that Stewart's name be included.

 In his 2010 autobiography Life, Keith Richards says: "Ian Stewart.
 I'm still working for him.
-To me The Rolling Stones is his band.
+To me, The Rolling Stones is his band.
 Without his knowledge and organisation ... we'd be nowhere."

 On 19 April 2011, pianist Ben Waters released an Ian Stewart tribute album, entitled Boogie 4 Stu.
-One of the songs recorded for this album was Bob Dylan's "Watching the River Flow", played by The Rolling Stones featuring Bill Wyman on bass.
+One of the songs recorded for this album was Bob Dylan's "Watching the River Flow", played by the Rolling Stones featuring Bill Wyman on bass.
 This was the first time since 1992 that Wyman joined his former band.

+Stewart was honored by the Scottish Music Awards in 2017.
+Jagger, Richards, Wood and Watts all sent video messages for the ceremony and the award was accepted by Stewart's widow and son.